thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 ## Getting started
 ![](/posts/pandoc/images/markdown-markdown-everywhere.jpg)

-We are computer scientist 😍😍😍, as I mentioned before, making an academic presentation without having to write LaTeX ( with tons of syntax,... ) is our main goal.
-Pandoc provides us a way to convert between numerous markup and word processing formats, including, but not limited to, various flavors of Markdown, Latex, HTML.
+We are computer scientists 😍😍😍, as I mentioned before, making an academic presentation without having to write LaTeX ( with tons of syntax,... ) is our main goal.
+Pandoc provides us a way to convert between numerous markups and word processing formats, including, but not limited to, various flavors of Markdown, Latex, HTML.

-To create a slide shows with Pandoc is quite simple thus the basic syntax is Markdown which is a familiar language with all developers or computer scientist.
+To create a slide shows with Pandoc is quite simple because the basic syntax is Markdown which is a familiar language with all developers or computer scientist.

 Let's create some slide with Pandoc:  🎉🎉🎉